Weaste tram stop

 Weaste is a tram stop on the Eccles Line of Greater Manchester's light rail Metrolink system.
-It opened to passengers on 12 June 1999 as part of Phase 2 of the network's expansion, and is located the Weaste area of the City of Salford, in North West England.
+It opened to passengers on 21 July 2000 as part of Phase 2 of the network's expansion, and is located the Weaste area of the City of Salford, in North West England.

 Weaste tram stop is close to the M602 motorway and The Willows, the former home stadium of Salford City Reds.

+This stop is located parallel to Eccles New Road (A57), between Foster Street and Weaste Road.
+The like named former railway station is also close by.